syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ![CodabarBarcode](Symbology_Images/CodaBar.png)

 ### Code 11
-The [Code11Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code11Barcode.html) Symbology is used primarily for labelling telecommunications equipment and it has the following structure:
+The [Code11Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.Code11Barcode.html) Symbology is used primarily for labeling telecommunications equipment and it has the following structure:

 * Allows character set of digits (0-9) and dash (-).
 * Each character is encoded with 3 bars and 2 spaces.